-Net Par = Par of the hole + any strokes you're entitled to.

-A Playing Handicap

-is used for competition purposes and is calculated based on your Course Handicap and adjusted for any handicap allowances or other Terms of the Competition.
+Net Double Bogey = Par of the hole + 2 strokes + any strokes the golfer is entitled to.
+A Playing Handicap is used for competition purposes and is calculated based on your Course Handicap and adjusted for anv handicap allowances or other Terms of the Competition.
 Playing Handicap determines the number of strokes each player gives/receives to ensure that all players can enjoy a fair and equal game when competing against each other.
 Course and Playing Handicaps are displayed as a whole number (ex.
 25).